 If the school you plan to gain admission in requires Post UTME, you need to prepare for the exam just the way you will prepare for JAMB.

-If you are able to prepare well for Post UTME, your chances of gaining admission would be high provided you have the rest requirements.
+If you can prepare well for Post UTME, your chances of gaining admission would be high provided you have the rest requirements.

 In recent years, course competitiveness is another hindrance to most candidates’ admission in Nigeria.